alina-cai/alina-cai/README.md

 ![](https://komarev.com/ghpvc/?username=alina-cai&color=blueviolet&style=for-the-badge)

-Here are some technologies that I've worked with :>
+Here are some technologies that I've worked with:

 ### Languages